finarly/Notes/In_progress/DataBricks_Association.md

 - Example JSON:
 > SELECT * FROM json.`/path/file_name.json`

-Extract as raw bytes - when working with images or unstructured data
+Extract as raw bytes - when working with images or unstructured data:
 - SELECT * FROM **binaryFile**.`/path/to/file`

 To load data from files to tables: